How to Make a Gantt Chart in PowerPoint (Free Template)

 The detailed breakdown belongs in your project plan, not your executive presentation.

-Use Color Strategically#
+Use Color and Milestones Strategically#

 ElementRecommended Approach